Navaneeth-Sharma/Speech_Recognition_of_Digits/README.md

 design of the model.
 Hyper tuning parameters like batch size, learning rate and other parameters have been observed and noted down.
 <br>
-Model is trained with 2700 samples with an accuracy of 98.6% and validated with 300 samples with an accuracy of 92%
+Model is trained with 2700 samples with an accuracy of 98.6% and 0.98 F1 score and validated with 300 samples with an accuracy of 92% and 0.90 F1 score